adigorla/PACA/README.md

 Y <- read.table("control_data1.txt")
 ```
 >[!IMPORTANT]
+>We assume the features are scaled as appropriate for the data type (e.g., quantile normalization for RNAseq data).
+>
 >All PACA functions functions the input matrices to be of shape **features-by-samples (MxN)**.
 So if input data is NxM, transpose both matrices to MxN
 > ```r
 > Xt <- t(X)
 > Yt <- t(Y)
 > ```

-The input data, `X` & `Y` needs to be of the form features-by-samples (MxN), where M > N. We assume the features are scaled as appropriate for the data type (e.g., quantile normalization for RNAseq data).
-Then the input data needs to be scaled along the sample axis, like below.
+The input data, `X` & `Y` needs to be of the form features-by-samples (MxN), where M > N. Then the input data needs to be scaled along the sample axis, like below.
 ``` r
 # standardize
 Xt.std <- scale(Xt, center = T, scale = T)